TheArkive/IronToolbar_ahk2/README.md

 This is a shorthand in easy mode to create a text button with no icon.
 * Enabled State (TBSTATE_ENABED) - for buttons
 * Wrap State (TBSTATE_WRAP) for buttons / Vert Style (CSS_VERT) for toolbar if toolbar is oriented with LEFT or RIGHT\
-Orienting the toolbar with LEFT or RIGHT can be done by specifying "Left" or "Right" as one of the styles when calling `tb.New()`, or when calling `tb.Position(pos)` where `pos` is a string set to "Left" or "Right".
+Orienting the toolbar with LEFT or RIGHT can be done by specifying "Left" or "Right" as one of the styles when calling `gui.AddToolbar()`, or when calling `tb.Position(pos)` where `pos` is a string set to "Left" or "Right".
 Conversely TBSTATE_WRAP and CSS_VERT are removed when calling `tb.Position(pos)` where `pos` is set to "Top" or "Bottom".